Viciius/reactApi/README.md

 # ReactApi

-is a simple CRUD application using React as Frontend and NodeJS as Backend.
+It's a simple CRUD application using React as Frontend and NodeJS as Backend.

 The database used in this sample is MongoDB that just has one Schema.